-Papakolea Green Sand Beach is a 5.4 mile lightly trafficked out and back trail located near Naalehu, HI that offers scenic views.
+Papakolea Green Sand Beach is a 5.4 mile lightly trafficked out and back trail located near Naalehu, Hawaii that offers scenic views.
 The trail is rated as moderate and primarily used for hiking, birding, and off road driving.
 Dogs are also able to use this trail.

 off road driving

 One of the only true Green Sand Beaches in the world!
 This is a must see.
 The hike is easy enough, just bring sunblock and water, there are no facilities nearby.
 Located in a bay cut by the ocean into a side of Puu Mahana, the green sand is created by a common silicate deposit of Big Island lava called Olivine.
 You can hitch a ride from the parking area, but why miss the raging ocean waves uninterrupted from Antarctica?!
 Walk the rough rocky terrain and enjoy the sights and sounds!

 Nice hike but very uneven.
 Sunscreen and water is a must as it can get quite hot.
 The beach itself is part of a small alcove and if you decide to go for a swim (which we did) you have to climb down if you feel adventurous ;).
 Not that bad really and it is nice and refreshing after a long hike.
 If you can't be bothered walking back, the locals can drive you back for a fee on the back of a ute/truck (now that's adventurous as the people on there were bouncing quite a bit).
 We did walk back though as we felt the hike wouldn't be properly completed.

 We actually started at the southernmost point by mistake, however on the way we found some beautiful light green sand in some areas.
 This area is pretty sunny and dry so come prepared.
 The beach itself is a pretty neat nook of the big island but i was disappointed by the dark green sand (almost looks like mud).
 Although it gets rocky at some parts it is fairly easy with no climbing required.
 Definitely do this hike if able and visiting.